 Omitting letters when spelling is also common.

-4. Not recognizing the same word
+4. Not recognising the same word

 5. Struggling to spell homophones and irregular words

 Homophones are words that sound the same but are spelt differently. e.g. ‘their’ and ‘there’, ‘pane’ and ‘pain’.

 Irregular words don’t follow phonic rules e.g. spelling ‘does’ as it sounds ‘duz’.

 This task is very difficult for a child with dyslexia.
 Copying will be much slower because only a small portion can be remembered at a time.
 Even glancing away can cause some of the words to be forgotten.
 The copied text is often inaccurate or incomplete.